-As an Ecommerce retailer, you’ll understand that maintaining a well organised inventory and staying on top of dozens of orders (or more) a day can become challenging and frustrating.
+As an ecommerce retailer, you’ll understand that maintaining a well organised inventory and staying on top of dozens of orders (or more) a day can become challenging and frustrating.
 But having an organised system of inventory and order management can make things run so much more smoothly.
-More and more ecommerce retailers are investing in order management software, and here’s why…
+More and more ecommerce retailers are investing in an order management system, and here’s why…

 Ecommerce retailers who sell on numerous online channels can benefit hugely from order management software.
-You can use the software to sync your stock across the multiple marketplaces, so if you’re selling on eBay, WooCommerce and Shopify, for example, when something is sold eBay, the your stock will be updated elsewhere so there’s no more danger of overselling.
+You can use the software to sync your stock across multiple marketplaces, so when something sells anywhere, your stock gets updated everywhere.
+If you’re selling on eBay, WooCommerce and Shopify, for example, when something is sold eBay, the your stock will be updated elsewhere so there’s no more danger of overselling.

 You can use order management software to automating the shipping process, which can save you minutes per day.
 You can bulk print courier labels, and use it to send an automated email your customers with their order tracking numbers.

 When you rely on a high-tech software to take care of your order management and inventory, the potential for error is much, much lower than doing everything manually.
 It’s also so much more environmentally friendly to use a software as you’re not wasting reams of paper every year by writing everything down on paper.

 order management software can provide you with live stock updates on inventory levels and orders – handy for keeping tabs on your inventory as you’re automatically updated every 10 minutes on any changes.